Explore the wonderful parks of Croatia. Get to know how beautiful the parks are that decorate Croatia.

 There are plenty of other smaller National parks like Brijuni, Kornati, Paklenica, Risnjak and Sjeverni Velebit.
 All of them being a charming place to see even rivaling the more famous ones like Krka and Plitvice.
 But Croatia doesn’t just have National Parks that are eye catching sights to behold because this small country has several more things to see.

-Nature parks are similar to National parks with forests, mountains and untouched fields reaching for several hundred meters that provide a sense of…relaxation.
+Nature parks are similar to National parks with forests, mountains and untouched fields reaching for several hundred meters.
 They also provide a bonding experience if you decide to go with a friend, family or a loved one.

-Kopački rit – Nature Park, also called the European Amazon, is situated in the central part of the Danube floodplain, between two important European rivers, the Drava and the Danube.
-It became a protected area in 1967 due to its values as a rare ecosystem, its rich biodiversity and important ecological values.
+– Nature Park, also called the European Amazon.
+Situated in the central part of the Danube floodplain, between two important European rivers.
+The Drava and the Danube.
+It became a protected area in 1967 due to its values as a rare ecosystem, it’s rich biodiversity and important ecological values.
 The whole surface of the Park lies on 23.891 ha of which 7.143 ha are under higher protection being a Special Zoological Reserve.

-One interesting fact about Croatia is that it has the largest collection of Intangible UNESCO protected goods along with Spain in Europe.
-Now when we are done with the nature side of things we can get into something else like the UNESCO protected structures that are everywhere in Croatia like the Diocletian Palace in Split, Old City Dubrovnik (Where Game of Thrones was filmed), Cathedral of Saint James in Šibenik and many more.
+One interesting fact about Croatia is that it has the largest collection of Intangible UNESCO protected goods in Europe.
+Now when we are done with the nature side of things we can get into something else like the UNESCO protected structures.
+Structures like Diocletian Palace in Split, Old City Dubrovnik (Where Game of Thrones was filmed), Cathedral of Saint James in Šibenik and many more.

 UNESCO protected sites are:

-The Diocletian Palace – The Diocletian Palace would be considered the heart of Split.
-It’s one of the most popular attractions in Croatia and it’s not just because Game of Thrones was filmed in the basements of the palace 🙂
+– Would be considered the heart of Split.
+It’s one of the most popular attractions in Croatia and it’s not just because Game of Thrones was filmed in the basements of the palace. 🙂

-The palace also offers a lot of places to explore with it’s maze like narrow paths and big open plaza’s that is just a perfect place for an evening stroll.
-One of the benefits of the Diocletian Palace is that most of the palace is open to everyone, having just a few spots where you need to pay an admission fee.
+The palace also offers a lot of places to explore with it’s maze like narrow paths and big open plaza’s.
+One of the benefits of the Diocletian Palace is that most of the palace is open to everyone.
+The palace only having a few spots where you need to pay an admission fee.
 (You can read a more detailed version here)

-Old Town Dubrovnik – I can already hear you mumbling that this place looks familiar because you might recognize it as being “King’s Landing” a fictional city from the famous TV series Game of Thrones.
-The city’s coast line walls served to protect it during the old times, having been built between the 13th – 17th century.
+– I can already hear you mumbling that this place looks familiar because you might recognize it as being “King’s Landing”.
+A fictional city from the famous TV series Game of Thrones.
+The city’s walls served to protect it during the old times, having been built between the 13th – 17th century.
 The walls are 1940 meters in length and 25 meters height.
 The city is also cut off from the rest of Croatia due to Bosnia & Hercegovina’s border.
 Dubrovnik has always been one of the most notable cities in Croatia, having the one of the oldest pharmacy and medieval sewage systems present today.